miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

 ## Workflows, Student Presentations

 Some workflows submitted by participants during registration will be selected for presentation during the school.
+Speakers: Christopher Schmied, Noreen Walker, Elena Remacha and Peran Hayes.

 ## Implementations / Presentations